-That’s where tables come in – they’re not meant to compete with the bold, colorful visuals of charts and word clouds.
+That’s where the tables come in.
+They’re not meant to compete with the bold, colorful visuals of charts and word clouds.

-However, they offer a set of unique benefits – data searchability, combining detailed views and summaries in one snapshot, and the inescapable truth that almost everyone knows how to read a table.
+However, they offer a set of unique benefits.
+These benefits include data searchability, combining detailed views and summaries in one snapshot, and the inescapable truth that almost everyone knows how to read a table.

-These best practices could inspire innovative combinations, where charts are employed with an eye on usability, instead of just ‘getting it right.’
-And if the shoe fits, the result is a visualization that one day becomes the next industry standard – like the sparkline.
+These best practices could inspire innovative combinations.
+These combinations include employing charts with an eye on usability, instead of just ‘getting it right.’
+And if the shoe fits, the result is a visualization that will become the next industry standard – like the sparkline.

-At just 20 years old, give or take, sparklines are micro charts that sit beside tabular data, visualizing the numbers, in miniature.
+At just 20 years old, give or take, sparklines are micro charts that sit beside tabular data.
+They visualize the numbers, in miniature.

-One of its earliest documented applications was in 1998 when UI designer Peter Zelchenko used what he called ‘inlines’ to show stock price changes on a PC trading platform.
-The innovation went on to steal heart, screens, and investments, eventually becoming a global standard for a particular visualization use case.
+One of its earliest documented applications was in 1998.
+The UI designer Peter Zelchenko used what he called ‘inlines’ to show stock price changes on a PC trading platform.
+The innovation went on to steal hearts, screens, and investments eventually becoming a global standard for a particular visualization use case.

 If you’re wondering how to put these charts on the limited real estate of your information dashboard – here’s a comprehensive guide to designing dashboards that yield insights.